 You can adapt the trunk in different ways and expand it to create a larger cargo space.
 This can be useful for storing larger items.

+- 1) Ski hatch

-- Foldable rear seats - Cargo hold
+- 2 Foldable rear seats

+- (3) Cargo hold

 Folding down the rear seats is ideal for loading large objects.
 Install a safety net when doing so to prevent objects moving into the front passenger compartment.